-Some five-ish years ago, you didn’t know what Drift was (I have no affliation with them, btw).
+Some eight-ish years ago, you didn’t know what Drift was (I have no affliation with them, btw).

 I didn’t either.
 Virtually nobody knew who they were.

 But long story short, they’re now a SaaS brand that startups and enterprise companies look up to.

 Drift’s content is one of the results you’ll see on SERP 1 when you search anything today relating to conversational marketing on Google.